-As states and public entities increasingly become involved in international economic transactions, the question remains as to the extent to which matters relating to public or national interest could remain outside the scope of arbitrable matters; this is especially so since states are themselves parties to transactions which incorporate arbitration as means of dispute resolution.
-104 Drawing a line in such matters poses a difficulty.
-Can a dispute arising out of a transaction involving a state and a private entity over the refurbishment of a power barge at a time when a country is experiencing power crisis constitute a matter relating to public or national interest?
+As states and public entities increasingly become involved in international economic transactions, the question remains as to the extent to which matters relating to public or national interest could remain outside the scope of arbitrable matters.
+93 Drawing a line in such matters poses a difficulty.
+Can a dispute arising out of a transaction involving a state and a private entity over the refurbishment of a power barge at a time when a country is experiencing a power crisis constitute a matter relating to public or national interest?
 Will such a matter be arbitrable?
-106 Then there is the issue of the scope of matters relating to constitutional interpretation and enforcement.
-107 If a dispute arises in the context of a commercial transaction as to whether there has been a breach of a constitutional provision, 108 can such a dispute be resolved by arbitration, for instance, under the Ghana ADR Act?
-109 Assuming that an international arbitral tribunal makes an award in this matter; can the enforcement of the award in Ghana be challenged on the basis of non-arbitrability under Article V of the New York Convention?110
+Then there is the issue of the scope of matters relating to constitutional interpretation and enforcement.
+If a dispute arises in the context of a commercial transaction as to whether there has been a breach of a constitutional provision, 95 can such a dispute be resolved by arbitration, for instance, under the Ghana ADR Act?
+66 Assuming that an international arbitral tribunal assumes jurisdiction over such a matter and make an award can the enforcement of the award in Ghana be challenged on the basis of non-arbitrability under Article V of the New York Convention as incorporated into the ADR Act?
+The absence of precedents makes it difficult for a prediction to be made on how the courts will answer such questions.

-Even more nebulous are the matters which come under the category called 'generic exemptions'.
+Even more nebulous are the matters which come under the category called "generic exemptions".
 The challenge posed by this category is essentially a question of latitude.
 There are significant numbers of arbitration laws which employ generic phrases to classify arbitrability.
 The OHADA Uniform Act, like many other arbitration legislations deriving from the civil law tradition, provides that natural persons and corporate bodies can submit to arbitration disputes on rights of which they have free disposal.
-The Moroccan law on arbitration provides that persons of the requisite capacity can conclude arbitration agreements 'pertaining to rights under their free disposal...'
-The Djibouti law
+"The Moroccan law on arbitration provides that persons of the requisite capacity can conclude arbitration agreements "pertaining to rights under their free disposal..."
+The Djibouti law on international arbitration states that matters arising out of "juridical relationships as to which parties have the capacity to settle" are arbitrable.
+99